 A bureaucratic leader is the best person to manage a large organization with complex interactions between different departments.

 A clear chain of command and established rules for the division of labor clearly define who is responsible for what.
-This makes the organization more efficient because there is less confusion within it.
+This makes the organization more efficient because there is less confusion around scope, chain of command, and responsibility.

 The world is rarely stable and changes in the business environment can quickly throw off a business without established rules or a consistent management style.